humay-orujova/SQL-project/README.md

 ### Project Overview

-This project involved analyzing customer data from an online marketing campaign to uncover insights into customer behavior, spending patterns, and the effectiveness of promotional campaigns.
-Using SQL, I performed data cleaning, transformed the data into smaller, more manageable tables, and executed exploratory analyses to answer key business questions.
+This project involved analyzing customer data from an online marketing campaign with the goal of uncovering actionable insights into customer behavior, spending patterns, and the effectiveness of promotional campaigns.
+Using SQL, I performed data cleaning and transformation, splitting the data into smaller, more manageable tables for optimization.
+Through exploratory data analysis, I answered key business questions related to demographics, product spending, and customer engagement, providing valuable insights for targeted marketing strategies.

 ### Data source